jingshao-code/AI-Enabled-Choreography-GSoC2025/README.md

 ## Project Introduction

+Hi, I'm Jing Shao.
 This project is an application test for HumanAI GSoC 2025, exploring the intersection of artificial intelligence and dance art.
 The project contains two core components:

 1. **3D Visualization of Dance Motion Capture Data**: Converting motion capture data in `.npy` format into intuitive three-dimensional animations that display the dancer's movement sequences.
 2. **Multimodal Contrastive Learning Between Dance and Text**: Training a model that maps dance movement segments and text descriptions to the same embedding space, enabling bidirectional conversion between text ↔ dance.